 Commit me.
 I must be certifiable.
 We just allowed our eight-year-old son to buy a used drum set from our neighbors.
 As if there wasn’t enough noise in my house to begin with between the big screen television with surround sound, two kids, three cats, and one hamster.
 Okay, so the hamsters don’t really say much, but they are very active at 3 am spinning in their wheels and not getting very far, but that’s another story.
 So now along with the rest of the noise, I have to listen to the bang, crash, boom of the drums coming from his bedroom and it’s driving me nuts.
 This coming from someone who truly believes silence is golden-especially while writing.

-All noise aside, in our parental wisdom, my husband and I decided to make our son pay for those drums out of his allowance to show him the value of hard work and a quick introduction to finances.
+All noise aside, in my parental wisdom I decided to make our son pay for those drums out of his allowance to show him the value of hard work and a quick introduction to finances.
 So far it’s working.
 He’s shown enough interest to merit drum lessons.
 Of course yours truly is paying said lessons because we don’t want to scare him into bankruptcy and ruin his entire high school future.
 I think our dysfunctional family has already done that!

 But in thinking of his lessons, which I believe are really paying off because I can hear a rhythm underneath all that noise, it brought back memories.
 As I see the stars in my son’s eyes as he plays his drums, it reminds me of me when I first attempted to write.
 Drumsticks versus keyboard?
 Drums versus computer?
 Different nouns, yet to my son and I, the words represent dreams.

 They also represent work.
 As writers, we also have to hone and practice our skills, like musicians and soccer players and even little ballerinas in pink tights and tutus.
 Even seasoned professionals like teachers, lawyers, doctors, and even accountants attend educational workshops and classes.